askulkarni2/cf-resource-provider-letsencrypt/README.md

-# AK::LetsEncrypt::Certificate
+# Custom::LetsEncrypt::Certificate

 Congratulations on starting development!
 Next steps:

-1. Write the JSON schema describing your resource, `ak-letsencrypt-certificate.json`
+1. Write the JSON schema describing your resource, `custom-letsencrypt-certificate.json`
-2. Implement your resource handlers in `ak_letsencrypt_certificate/handlers.py`
+2. Implement your resource handlers in `custom_letsencrypt_certificate/handlers.py`

 > Don't modify `models.py` by hand, any modifications will be overwritten when the `generate` or `package` commands are run.